-Bladder and bowel problems including incontinence can have a significant effect on a women's quality of life.
-They may restrict participation in activities, have an impact on employment and educational opportunities and cause embarrassment and distress, which can lead to social isolation and exclusion.
-(4) Estimates of the number of women affected by urinary incontinence range from between 14 per cent to 71 per cent: with little data available on the prevalence or impact on Black Minority Ethnic women.
-It is known that cultural issues and embarrassment prevent women from coming forward.
-(5) Urinary incontinence is the second most common reason for admission to a nursing home in later life.

-Due to the sensitive and stigmatized nature of this issue and because they are unaware that effective treatments are available women may take up to 10 years before seeking help.(7)
+Bladder and bowel problems including incontinence, can have a significant effect on a woman's quality of life.
+They may restrict participation in activities, have an impact on employment and educational opportunities and cause embarrassment and distress, which can lead to social isolation and exclusion.(4) Estimates of the number of women affected by urinary incontinence range from between 14 per cent to 71 per cent: with little data available on the prevalence or impact on Black Minority Ethnic women.
+It is known that cultural issues and embarrassment prevent women from coming forward for help.(6) Due to the sensitive and stigmatized nature of this issue and because they are unaware that effective treatments are available women may take up to 10 years before seeking help.